“He is more than a musician’s musician; he is a pianist’s pianist.” American Record Guide

-ARCA is grateful for the generous donation of Board members Dan and Karen Mortland sponsoring David Allen Wehr’s All Chopin concert in memory of ARCA founder Patricia Ann Steffee.
+ARCA is grateful for the generous donations of Dr. John (Jack) Williams and Board members Dan and Karen Mortland, sponsoring David Allen Wehr’s All Chopin concert in memory of ARCA founder Patricia Ann Steffee.

 Post-COVID, open theatre style seating has returned to 100% capacity.
 There is no mask requirement.
 Please refrain from attending if you are ill or if you have been exposed to anyone with COVID.

 Tickets are $25 for Adults, $20 for ARCA Members and $5 for Students.
 Buy online here or call to reserve: 724-659-3153 Cash or check at the door.